Structure and energy transfer in homogeneous turbulence below a free surface: Role of upwellings and downwellings

-The coupling of the surface divergence to the vertical velocity at various depths is quantified in figure \ref{fig:uz_duzdz_correlation_scales} (d), which displays the correlation coefficient between $\beta$ and $u_z$, $C_{\beta, u_z}(z) = \overline{\beta(x) u_z(x,z)} / (\beta' u'_z(z))$.
-The surface divergence is approximated as $- \partial u_z/ \partial z$ evaluated at the centre of the uppermost PIV interrogation window, $\sim \SI{1}{mm}$ from the surface.
+The surface divergence is approximated as $\beta = - \partial u_z/ \partial z$ evaluated at the centre of the uppermost PIV interrogation window, $\sim \SI{1}{mm}$ from the surface.
 As this is of the order of the viscous sublayer, we expect the estimate to be appropriate to retrieve correct trends \citep{guo_interaction_2010}.
 The profiles of $C_{\beta, u_z}$ confirm a strong surface-depth correlation near the surface.

 To compare the behaviour during upwellings and downwellings, we condition the statistics on the sign of $\beta$, which is positive for the former and negative for the latter.
+Given the roughly equal occurrences of $\beta<0$ and $\beta>0$, the overall (unconditioned) correlation between $\beta$ and $u_z$ \new{(equation \ref{eq:C_beta_uz})} could be approximated as the average of the two conditional correlations shown, with

-Figure \ref{fig:uz_duzdz_correlation_scales} (d) indicates that the surface-parallel flow is correlated to the vertical motion beneath over a deeper depth during upwellings than during downwellings.
-Likewise, conditioning the transverse autocorrelation of $u_z$ on its sign yields larger values of $L_z^\mathrm{T}$ when $u_z > 0$ compared to instances when $u_z < 0$, see figure \ref{fig:uz_duzdz_correlation_scales} (b).
+where the superscripts indicate the sign of $\beta$ on which the averaging is conditioned.
+The colored curves in figure \ref{fig:beta_uz_coupling_big} (d), each corresponding to one term in the left-hand side of equation \ref{eq:surface_depth_correlations_implicit_def}, indicate that the surface-parallel flow is correlated to the vertical motion beneath over a deeper depth during upwellings than during downwellings.
+Likewise, conditioning the transverse covariance of $u_z$ on its sign yields larger values of $L_z^\mathrm{T}$ when $u_z > 0$ compared to instances when $u_z < 0$; see figure \ref{fig:beta_uz_coupling_big} (b).
 These results indicate that upwellings have a larger horizontal and vertical extent than downwellings.